mpv-player/mpv/DOCS/man/options.rst

 ``--input-ipc-server=<filename>``
     Enable the IPC support and create the listening socket at the given path.

-    On Linux and Unix, the given path is a regular filesystem path.
+    On Linux and Unix, if the first character of the path is ``@``, then it is internally replaced with a null character, which represents an abstract socket address on Linux, but can have unspecified behavior on other UNIX platforms.
+Otherwise, the given path is a regular filesystem path.
     On Windows, named pipes are used, so the path refers to the pipe namespace (``\\.\pipe\<name>``).
 If the ``\\.\pipe\`` prefix is missing, mpv will add it automatically before creating the pipe, so ``--input-ipc-server=/tmp/mpv-socket`` and